ChatImproVR/The-Book/src/Core_Concepts/entity_component_system.md

 }
 ```

-Components may be added to an entity plugin-side:
+Components may be added to an entity:
 ```rust
 io.add_component(ent, &MyComponent { a: 0, b: 0.0 });
 ```